 Additional fees added to a freight bill that exceed the basic transportation of cargo.

-A person that handles the logistics of a move and serves as a liaison between the customer and the moving company.
-An agent can also be a local company permitted to serve as the spokesperson for a national van line in servicing interstate
+A person that handles the logistics of a move and serves as the liaison between the customer and the moving company.
+An agent can also be a local company permitted to serve as the spokesperson for a national van line in servicing interstate transportation

 A cart with two wheels and long handles used to transport large items like appliances and oversized furniture.